CWC Textron Castings

 CWC Pour

-CWC manufactures engine components (crankshafts, camshafts, balance shafts) for a variety of applications including automotive, agricultural and power sports engine programs.
-In addition to producing rough cast engine components, CWC has the capability to undertake rough machining and material hardening.
+CWC manufactures castings (crankshafts, camshafts, balance shafts, and more) for a variety of applications including automotive, agricultural and power sports programs.
+In addition to producing rough castings, CWC has the capability to undertake rough machining and material hardening.
 CWC is a technical leader in lobe hardening required in most modern engine applications and is sought after for its technical expertise and focus on quality.
-Using flame heat, oil quenching and cryogenic freezing and tempering techniques, CWC alters the metal microstructure to each customer’s unique specifications.
+Using flame heat, oil quenching and cryogenic freezing and tempering techniques, in addition to an austempering process, CWC alters the metal microstructure to each customer’s unique specifications.

 Camshafts "Fast Facts"

-CWC Camshafts in Vehicles Nationwide: Our 287,000 sq. ft. facility located in Muskegon, Michigan, produces more than 12 million camshafts annually.
-In fact, roughly 30 percent of the vehicles manufactured in North America have camshafts produced at CWC.
+CWC Camshafts in Vehicles Nationwide: Our 287,000 sq. ft. facility located in Muskegon, Michigan, produces more than 6 million camshafts annually.
+In fact, roughly 25 percent of the vehicles manufactured in North America have castings produced at CWC.

 Materials & Processes